 Thank You, Sarah: the Woman Who Saved Thanksgiving By Laurie Halse Anderson and Matt Faulkner

 This is a wonderful book about the history of Thanksgiving in the United States and how Sarah Hale helped make it a national holiday.
-This book is great for teaching students about the "power of the pen" and how a single person can make a difference.
-The first part of the book is written as a narrative, but the end of the book contains facts about the holiday.
+This book is great for teaching students about the "power of the pen" and how one person can make a difference.

 If You Were At the First Thanksgiving By Anne Kamma